Shift3/dj-starter/{{ cookiecutter.project_slug }}/README.md

 terraform init
 ```

 Next we need to create a staging workspace.
 Workspaces allow you to manage multiple sets of infrastructure.
-Commonly we use staging and production.
+Commonly we use staging and prod.
 This project provides a staging setup out of the box, so lets set up our staging servers.

 ```bash
 terraform workspace new staging